lcostea/k8s-101-workshop/2.deployments/readme.md

 `kubectl get po -o wide`

-In a separate terminal, get a shell inside the cluster and lets contact the above web app:
+In a separate terminal, get a shell inside the cluster and lets contact the above web apps:

 `kubectl run -it alpine --image=alpine --restart=Never /bin/sh`